passchieri/CarND-Vehicle-Detection/writeup.md

 1. To optimize tuning speed, a parameter `ratio` is used.
 This is the ratio between number of frames in the video, and number of frames analysed.
 So if ratio=1, all frames are analysed, but if ratio=25, only 1 frame per second (25 Hz video) is analysed.
 In that way, I can go through the complete video and sample only a subset of the images.
 This greatly speeds up tuning times
 2. The second optimization is to reduce false positives, and to stabalize the detected bounding boxes.
 The global parameter `roling` determines over how many heatmaps from consequetive frames an integrated heatmap is generated.
 A threshold `roling_threshold` on the integrated heatmap is specified, similar to the threshold on the heatmap of the individual frames.

-The roling average works best if the normal threshold on the heatmap is put to 0 (so no threshold on the individual heatmaps), and a threshold slightly larger than the number of frames averaged in the roling average.
-In this way, an area needs to be identified in more than one window in at least one frame, and should be identified in the majority of frames at least once.
+The roling average works best after a normal threshold is applied per heatmap, and a threshold is applied to the roling average to filter out false positives.

 If the roling average is done over too many frames, the bounding box starts lagging behind.
-Therefore, I fixed the roling average over 5 frames, and a threshold of 6.
+Therefore, I fixed the roling average over 10 frames, and a threshold of 0.1.

 A example from the final pipeline is shown below